FAQ

 - Every sync in one timeline — pull-to-refresh, app-open syncs and background runs alike, each stamped with its account and time.

-- Tap a sync for the full story — see exactly which feeds delivered new articles, and how many.
+- Tap a sync for the full story — which feeds delivered new articles, how many were saved for offline reading, and the images that came with them, feed by feed.

-- Nothing slips by — feeds added or removed, OPML imports and account hiccups are logged too, so an oddity always has a trace.
+- Nothing slips by — feeds added or removed, OPML imports, account hiccups and even syncs you cancel mid-way are logged too, so an oddity always has a trace.

 - Tidy by design — entries clean themselves up after a week, two weeks or a month: your pick.